HVML/xGUI-Pro/README.md

 During the development of [HybridOS], [Vincent Wei] proposed a new-style, general-purpose, and easy-to-learn programming language called `HVML`.

-HVML provides a totally different framework other than Java, C#, or Swift.
+HVML provides a totally different framework for GUI applications other than C/C++ Java, C#, or Swift.
 In a complete HVML-based application framework, a standalone GUI renderer is usually included.

 xGUI Pro is an open source implementation of the standalone GUI renderer for HVML programs.
 It licensed under GPLv3, and it is free for commercial